Consensys/doc.goquorum/docs/Reference/Plugins/security/For-Developers.md

-# security Plugins: For developers
+# Security plugins: For developers

 New `security` plugins can be developed to customize protection of JSON API server